mibohl/2024_Evolution_Suisse/docs/documentation/protocols.md

 6. Heat shock at the bacteria at 42 °C for 30 s
 7. Place on ice for 5 minutes
 8. Pipette 200 µl of room temperature LB into the mixture
-9. Incubate at 37°C while shaking at 750 rpm until bacteria reach saturation 10 Warm selection plates to 37 °C in the incubator
+9. Incubate at 37 °C while shaking at 750 rpm until bacteria reach saturation
+10. Warm selection plates to 37 °C in the incubator
 11. Spin down bacteria and resuspend in 50 μl LB
-12. Spread 50-100 μl of cells on LB agar plates (which antibiotic)?
+12. Spread 50-100 μl of cells on LB agar plates
 13. Incubate overnight at 37 °C

 Day 3: Plaque Assay to determine phage titer

-1. Spin down 2 mL (9000 g, 1 min)
+1. Spin down 2 mL (9000 xg, 1 min)
 2. Transfer supernatant to a new tube and sterilise with a 0.22 µm filter
 3. Send purified phages for Sanger sequencing with the primer oLS670
 4. Determine the phage titer with a plaque assay as described below
 5. Phages can be stored in the fridge for multiple months.
 If titer gets to low, re-grow in S2208 bacteria again

 Note: it makes sense to do 2 plaque assays.
-The first assay is to determine if phages are produced and to estimate their amount in plaque forming units (pfu).
-From the first assay plate, one plaque is picked to get monoclonal phages and a second assay is performed to asses the pfu.
+The first assay is to determine if the phage production was succesful.
+From the first assay plate, one plaque is picked to get monoclonal phages and a second assay is performed to asses the PFU.

 ## Determination of phage titer by plaque assay
-1. Spin down your samples at 8’000 xg for 2 min to remove bacteria and other contaminants
+1. Spin down your samples at 8'000 xg for 2 min to remove bacteria and other contaminants
 2. Transfer supernatant to a new tube.
 Phages can be stored at 4ºC for further use (note that phage titer will gradually decrease over time)
 3. Dilute a saturated S2208 culture and grow it to an OD<sub>600</sub> of 0.5
 4. Pour 15 mL LB agar without antibiotics in a Petri dish and let solidify